GenomicsAotearoa/shell-for-bioinformatics/docs/1_introduction.md

 Being able to interact with the kernel makes shells a powerful tool.
 Without the ability to interact with the kernel, a user cannot access the utilities offered by their machine’s operating system.

-Let’s understand the major shells that are available for the Linux environment
+Let’s take a look at some of  the major shells that are available for the Linux environment

 !!! info "Types of Shells"